LDMX-Software/ldmx-software.github.io/src/fire/intro.md

 - `maxEvents` (integer)
    - Maximum number of events to run for
    - Required for Production Mode (no input files)
-   - When input files are given, the number of events that are run is the number of events in the input files unless this parameter is positive and less than the input number.
+   - In Reconstruction Mode, the number of events that are run is the number of events in the input files unless this parameter is positive and less than the input number.
    - For example: `9000`
 - `outputFiles` (list of strings)
    - List of files to output events to
-   - Required to be exactly one for Production Mode
+   - Required to be exactly one for Production Mode, and either exactly one or exactly the number of input files in Reconstruction Mode.
    - For example: `[ "output.root" ]`
 - `inputFiles` (list of strings)
    - List of files to read events in from